AutoProsody: A Prosodic Feature Extraction Tool for Indian Languages: Influence of pitch contour on Language Identification Using the AutoProsody Tool

 This study aims to check whether the frequency of pitch contours has any influence on language identification.
 Specifically, the current work attempts to identify the language of a given word based on syllable-level pitch contours, as prosodic information varies across languages.
-For this task, Tamil and Hindi are considered.
-Initially, monosyllabic words from the corpus described in Section~\ref{sec:corpus} are used, comprising 1500 monosyllabic words from both Tamil and Hindi data.
+For this task, Tamil, Hindi, Indian English are considered.
+Initially, monosyllabic words from IITM IndicTTS corpus\cite{iitm_indic_tts} , comprising 1500 monosyllabic words from the Tamil, Hindi, Indian English data.
 Pitch contour labels are estimated from 90\% of these words, and the normalized frequency of occurrence for each contour in each language is computed.
 For the remaining 10\% of the words, the previously computed normalized frequency of occurrence is assigned as a score based on the pitch contour.

 This analysis is extended to bisyllabic, trisyllabic, quadsyllabic, and pentasyllabic words, where the normalized frequency of occurrence of a contour is computed for each syllable category (e.g., bisyllabic or trisyllabic).
 When identifying the language of a word, the cumulative score obtained across all syllables is considered, with the language having the highest cumulative score being identified as the language of the word.